squishyu/love-builder/README.md

 # Love Builder
 ### Love2D packaging script

-This script generates zip files containing your packaged game for Windows and Linux.
+This script generates zip files containing your packaged game for Windows, Linux and MacOS.
 Currently the script comes included with Love2D 0.10.2, however you can supply your own Love versions.

+#### Supplying your own Love version
-For Windows, you can get the binaries from the Love2D website (Link at the bottom).
+For Windows, you can get the binaries [here](https://github.com/love2d/love/releases)

 For Linux, check out the [wiki](https://love2d.org/wiki/Game_Distribution)

+For MacOS get your preffered version [here](https://github.com/love2d/love/releases)

 ## Usage